Here’s the skinny on Year Zero aka “Zero Year.”

 - COLLIN COLSHER: Harvey Bullock, despite his blue uniformed appearance here, is definitely a full-fledged detective as shown in Flash Vol. 4 #25 and Detective Comics #25.↩

 - COLLIN COLSHER: Batman Vol. 2 #27 is split in twain to accommodate some of the “Zero Year” spinoff issues, specifically Green Lantern Corps #25.
 After getting rescued by Gordon, Snyder/Capullo include a page detailing Batman spying on Gordon and Babs.
 This scene seems to clearly take place during an indeterminate period of time (likely one night) before Batman enters the catacombs in search of Dr. Death.
-Hence, the night where Batman spies on the Gordons must also be the night where both Green Lantern Corps #25 and the second feature from Batman #25 take place.↩
+Hence, the night where Batman spies on the Gordons must also be the night where both Green Lantern Corps #25 and the second feature to Batman #25 take place.↩

 - COLLIN COLSHER: Batgirl Vol. 4 #25 does not feature Batman, but occurs starting now, overlapping with Batman #29 entirely.↩